Skip to main content

 • Tell the guilt-inducer that you are not being affected by their guilt-evoking statements.
 For example, “If you really think that you will get sick if I leave, then there is nothing much I can do to dissuade you from thinking that.”

-• Be assertive and point out to the guilt-inducer what they are exactly doing.
+• Be assertive and point out exactly what the guilt-inducer is doing.
 For instance, “I believe you are using your illness to get me to do things you want.”
-However, you run the risk of straining your relationship and, therefore, this approach is only advised after you have exhausted all other strategies.
+However, you run the risk of straining your relationship, and, therefore, this approach is only advised after you have exhausted all other strategies.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.